What is planning policy?

 - addressing matters on climate change, flooding, and the natural and historic environment

-The planning practice guidance provided by the Government to support the NPPF sets out more detailed practical guidance on the implementation of national policy.
+The planning practice guidance (external website) provided by the Government to support the NPPF sets out more detailed practical guidance on the implementation of national policy.

 Local planning policy